How to compare Solar Installation Quotes

 A possible comparison that you could do is “Cost per Watt-peak (Wp)” of your solar panel system.
 Add the total cost and divide by the total kWp of the quote.
 This will give you at least an idea on how the quotes compare.

 All details of all equipment should be mentioned in the quote; brand, model and sizes, the more detailed, the better.
+Many quotes don't show these details, and then you don't really know what you are buying.

 - Solar PV panels